liyuanhe211/Chemical_Kinetics_Calculator/README.md

  * Second order kinetics:

-Starting with different concentration for species A and B:
+Starting with different concentration for species A and B (could someone tell my why the zeros are not subscripted?):

 $$ln\frac{[B] [A]_{0}}{[A] [B]_{0}} = k([B]_{0}-[A]_{0})t$$